 The First Watch

-One of the first developments of the watch was back in the 15th century, when, it is believed, that German clockmaker, Peter Henlein (1485 – 1542), was one of the first to develop the hand held pocket watch.
+One of the first developments of the watch was back in the 15th century, when, it is believed, that German clockmaker, Peter Henlein (1485 – 1542), was one of the first to develop the hand-held antique pocket watch.
 Henlein was one of the early craftsmen to make small ornamental Taschenuhr, which were portable clocks – often attached to clothing or worn as pendants – and regarded as the first ‘watches’.
 Henlein has also been credited as the inventor of the mainspring (one main reason why he is given credit, however, is due to the lack of evidence throughout history to suggest any other watch maker).
 These particular watches were only owned by the rich as a status symbol and lacked the all-important second hand, therefore making them very poor timekeepers.

 As time goes on, fashions changed, and knowledge and experience allowed the development of newer and more accurate timepieces.
 An example was the introduction of the waistcoat in 1675 by Charles II, which lead to the development of a watch that fit into the pocket, or as they are more widely known ‘pocket watches’.
 Their shape evolved into the typical and more recognised pocket watch shape, rounded and flattened with no sharp edges.